 The compressor can be used to control dynamics or add punch, and the filter can be used to isolate just the frequencies you need.
 Mirage also has reverb and delay effects for real space simulation.
 These are great for sound design too.

 One of the reverb effects is a convolution reverb, this is typically used to add a real-sounding reverberation effect to the signal by using samples of real spaces (impulse responses).
 However, by substituting the sample of a real space with an abstract sample, interesting effects can be produced.
 Mirage features both realistic impulse responses and abstract ones for creative sound design.

 Minimum friction from your mind to your DAW

 Mirage is designed to not get in your way.
 It is fast to load up and is CPU efficient.
 It has a vector-based GUI that can be resized so that it will work on any size screen.
 The controls are laid out in an intuitive way, and a full description of what each control does can be viewed by hovering the mouse over it for a moment.
 Mirage also comes with a PDF user manual with all of the nitty-gritty details covered.

-- A host that can play either a VST2 plugin or an AudioUnit v2 (AU) plugin.
+- A DAW that can host a VST2 or AudioUnit v2 (AU) plugin.
 Examples of such hosts are Cubase, Ableton Live, Studio One, Reaper, Reason, FL Studio, Logic X, Garage Band, and many more.
-Logic 9 or older does not support AudioUnit v2 and so this product will not work in it.
+Logic 9 and Pro Tools are not supported.